bxparks/AceTime/USER_GUIDE.md

     // current epoch.
     static int16_t epochValidYearUpper();
 };

+}
 ```

 Normally, the current epoch year is expected to be unchanged using the default
 2050, or changed just once at the initialization phase of the application.
 However in rare situations, it may be necessary for the client app to call
-`Epoch::currentEpochYear()` during the middle of the runtime.
-When this occurs,
+`Epoch::currentEpochYear()` during its runtime.
+When this occurs, it is
-it is important to invalidate the zone processor cache, as explained in
+important to invalidate the zone processor cache, as explained in [Zone
-any epochSeconds that they want to read back later.
+Processor Cache Invalidation](#ZoneProcessorCacheInvalidation).

 <a name="LocalDateAndLocalTime"></a>
 ### LocalDate and LocalTime